-The Bank had a supplemental employee retirement plan ("SERP") for a senior executive.
-In connection with the plan, the Bank purchased life insurance policies amounting to \$10.1 million and contributed them to a Rabbi Trust.
-The policies accrete at a variable rate of interest with minimum stated guaranteed rates.
-In addition, in accordance with the SERP, a secular trust was established for the executive into which the Bank made contributions, which became the property of the executive.
-The SERP was terminated on April 26, 2018, as part of the recodification of the executive's employment agreement.
+The Bank had a supplemental employee retirement plan ("SERP") for a senior executive which was terminated on April 26, 2018, as part of the recodification of the executive's employment agreement.
 A new employment agreement was signed on the same date, which incorporated the SERP's health and death benefits and increased the executive's salary accordingly, while other conditions remained unchanged.
 This agreement did not result in a material change to the level of the executive's total compensation.
-The secular and rabbi trusts were left with no effect.
-The value of the life insurance policies is \$12.5 million and \$12.7 million at December 31, 2018 and 2019, respectively, and is reflected on the Consolidated Balance Sheets.
-Expense related to the SERP contributions amounted to \$604,000 and \$201,000 for the years ended December 31, 2017 and 2018, respectively.
+The value of the life insurance policies is \$12.7 million at both December 31, 2019 and 2020, respectively, and is reflected on the Consolidated Balance Sheets.
+Expense related to the SERP contributions amounted to \$201,000 for the year ended December 31, 2018.